 7. Chakyar Koothu

-An ancient dance form, it was introduced by the early Aryans, it is an orthodox type of performance that is performed by the Chakyar caste.
+An ancient Kerala dance form, it was introduced by the early Aryans, it is an orthodox type of performance that is performed by the Chakyar caste.
 Often performed at temples or inside a special theatre known as the Koothambalam, in this particular dance form, a story is depicted from the Ramayana, the Mahabharata and the Puranas through gestures and expressions.

 Often they are also depicted as a form of comical acts including commentary on socio-political issues.

-Oppana dance from is specifically performed in the Muslim community of Kerala.
+Oppana dance form is specifically performed in the Muslim community of Kerala.
 The Oppana dance form is very essential to the wedding ceremonies and festivities of the Muslim community, especially in the Malabar region of Kerala.
 It is usually performed by a group of female relatives of the bride who sing and dance around the bride while clapping their hands.

 ALSO SEE- Best Places to Visit in North Kerala

 One of the ancient kerala dance forms that is very popular in Kerala and prevalent amongst the Syrian Christians of Kerala, it is performed by men on festivals and important occasions, especially during wedding ceremonies.
 The dance is performed by a group of 12 women who dance in circles around a lighted oil lamp that signifies Christ and the dancers are its disciples.